 On golden hares (2018)

-On golden hares is a sonic bike work made for Magdeburg from the notes of the organ in Walloner Kirche explored and played by Kaffe Matthews during July 2018, then mapped to a 30 minute bike ride through the city.
-It was also a project to release this astonishing instrument from the confines of the church and spread its sounds onto the streets for all.
+On golden hares is a sonic bike work made for Magdeburg that releases the notes of the Walloner Kirche organ onto the streets for all.
+Explored and played by Matthews during July 2018, then mapped to a bike ride through the city.
+An Ambitus, Art and Music today commission.
+Below plays an extract.
+The full version is HERE.

 Magdeburg has a history of destruction experiencing two periods of violent assault that all but destroyed it, resulting in a wide range of architecture from early Gothic to socialist to present day standing side by side providing homes and spaces to widely diverse and visible communities.
 Tourists and the river Elbe river add to the mix and Matthews mapped her outcomes to the different streets, highlighting and responding to the shifting contexts.
 The resulting composition is minimal then lush, single organ notes triggered by the sonic bike as it moves, building then playing clusters with the shifting resonances of the different architectural spaces.
 Slow moving, it gives you space to listen, then demands to colour your ride.
 Look up.
 You just might hear something.

 On golden hares was commissioned by the Kunstmuseum Kloster Unser Lieben Frauen for Ambitus, Art and Music today exhibition, curated by Dr. Annegret Laabs and Sandra Naumann

 It was produced by Stephanie Milling and assisted by Annette Behnk.

 The five new sonic bikes made for the project were constructed by Clemens Hornemann and will remain in Magdeburg for future action.
 Please keep in touch.

 BLOG ~ read about the making of On golden hares in our blog #on-golden-hares

 AMBITUS.
 Art and Music today, Kunstmuseum Magdeburg, 8 September 2018